A Short Parish History

 Resurrection has been blessed to be served by the following Pastors and Deacons:

 The plants in the Prayer Garden have a special meaning for each station.
-A booklet is available explaining the plantings and their meanings at the beginning of the Stations.
+A booklet is available explaining the plants and their meaning.

 Much of the history here came from the 25th Anniversary book, written by Levi Zeigler and edited by Judy Massa.